 My Colombian Death is a deranged travelogue pressure-testing the relationship between authenticity and risk.
 It details several months Matt spent in Colombia, having coffee with the head of the right-wing death squads, illuminating a thoroughly paramilitarized culture, night-boxing in isolated barrios with gang members intoxicated and out to kill, running with bulls, forming complex friendships with traumatized mavericks, and undergoing profoundly distressing ceremonies with a Native shaman.
 My Colombian Death was a critical and commercial success, and sparked an ill-advised tourist surge in certain parts of Colombia.

-A specialist in immersive reportage, Matt has hiked into bamboo forests to dine with Filipino guerrillas, sprinted from Iranian riot police, 'died' in traumatic ceremonies with a Colombian shaman, toured Kosovo with Serb nationalists, wept inconsolably at a pow wow in Oregon, and much else.
+A specialist in immersive reportage, Matt has hiked into bamboo forests to dine with Filipino guerrillas, sprinted from Iranian riot police, 'died' in traumatic rituals with a Colombian shaman, toured Kosovo with Serb nationalists, wept inconsolably at an Oregon pow wow, and much else.

 This is how Matt became 'the embodiment of Gonzo Down Under'.
-There's a chapter on him in Fear and Loathing Worldwide: Gonzo Journalism Beyond Hunter S. Thompson (2018, Bloomsbury Publishing).
+The first chapter of Fear and Loathing Worldwide: Gonzo Journalism Beyond Hunter S. Thompson (2018, Bloomsbury Academic) is about Matt.